 The main contribution in this paper is to treat stochastic queueing systems and to provide tight, worst case bounds on system performance for arbitrary input processes.
 Using sample path techniques, we develop additive bounds on the amount of unfinished work in the queues for the entire timeline t>0.
-For finite buffer systems, we present additive bounds on packet drops.
-Such bounds directly translate into statements about queue stability and buffer requirements in the system.
+Such additive bounds directly translate into statements about queue stability and buffer requirements in the system.
 This approach differs significantly from the dynamic programming and Lyapunov function techniques which address systems with particular types of input processes.